mahdikhashan/argo-mlops-pipeline-kubeflow-mlflow/docs/PROPOSAL.md

 ### Demo flow

 The Demo flow would be serving of the trained model (MNIST with CNN Architecture with different hyperparameters), registering it in the MLFlow model registery on an object storage.
 Then serving it through a REST API and consuming the API with
 Streamlit UI by being able to select different registered model and end-user (Machine Learning Engineers or Data Scientist) drawing there test illustration on a canvas component.
+Also I'm trying to find a way to have enough resource to explore the capability of Kubeflow to provision resources in Model development or pipeline design phase.

 ![Initial Illustration of the proposed architecture](https://github.com/mahdikhashan/jku-cloud-computing/blob/main/docs/drawings/YoloV5_mlops_arch_draft_v1.png?raw=true)